 Control over trucking freight rating remains a blip for many carriers, particularly owner-operators and those trying to manage the chaos of a pandemic-stressed industry.
 The complexity of global trade means that all carriers regardless of mode are struggling to maximize profits.
-Yes, rates have increased throughout the pandemic, but those increases were originally intended as temporary fixes.
+Yes, freight rates have increased throughout the pandemic, but those increases were originally intended as temporary fixes.

 Now, the industry is changing yet again.
 And those increases are likely to remain forever.
 But why?
 Quite simply, freight rating challenges are not a problem limited to trucking carriers.
 According to Maritime Executive, “Eight international carriers split into three different alliances control 80% of the market today.
 Up until the end of 2019, more than half of the carriers were unprofitable.
 Due to the previous surge of China as the world’s factory over the last two decades, much of the global carriers’ business has revolved around transporting cargo between the U.S. and Asia and Europe and Asia, and carriers have had to plan for, allocate and optimize their networks to support the growth of global shipping along these trade lanes.”
 Problems with rating practices will always surround the global flow of goods.
 And that’s why it’s important for carriers to apply data and enable predictive freight rating through these five requirements.